WITH PUBLIC FOR PUBLIC

 TOOLKIT

-I was awarded the PublicsLab Summer Public Research Fellowship, during which I developed an accessible theatre toolkit, which included anti-ableist strategies, community agreements, and training guidelines.
-I also explored how a wider audience—including non-native speakers, senior citizens, and parents with young children—can benefit from relaxed performance.
+I was awarded the PublicsLab Summer Public Research Fellowship in 2023, during which I developed an accessible theatre toolkit, which included anti-ableist strategies, community agreements, and training guidelines for actors and designers.
+I explored how a wider audience—including non-native English speakers, senior citizens, and parents with young children—can benefit from relaxed performance.

 COMMUNITY

-I am a committee member of the International Relaxed Performance Network, where we host bi-monthly global conversations for cultural institutions, artists, and access workers to discuss the constructive practices of relaxed performance and how to make the experience of neurodivergent spectators more accessible.
+I am a committee member of the International Relaxed Performance Network, where we host quarterly conversations by bringing together cultural institutions, artists, and access workers to discuss acessible practices in order to make the experiences of neurodivergent spectators more accessible.

 Access as Aesthetics